-In this work, we employ the stochastic series expansion (SSE) quantum Monte Carlo (QMC)~\cite{10.1063/1.3518900,Sandvik1991,Syljuasen2002,PhysRevB.56.11678} and density matrix renormalization group (DMRG)~\cite{PhysRevLett.69.2863,PhysRevB.48.10345,RevModPhys.77.259,Schollwoeck:2010uqf,Ostlund1995,XWang1997} to study the ground-state phase diagram of $S=1/2$ Heisenberg model on the SHO lattice.
-To enrich the phase diagram and enhance its topological equivalence to the square lattice, we introduce the selected third nearest-neighbor interaction $J_3$ along $x$ direction.
-Our findings include a N\'eel antiferromagnetic phase, two dimerized phases, a hexagon phase and a Haldane-like phase.
-The Haldane-like phase~\cite{PhysRevLett.59.799,PhysRevLett.50.1153} has a unique ground state which does not break any symmetries and exhibits a finite triplet excitation gap.
-Its topological properties can be evidenced by the degeneracy of the ground-state energy levels under open boundary condition and the two-fold degeneracy of the entanglement spectrum.
-This phase is distinct and cannot be continuously connected to trivial phase in the presence of certain symmetries, making it a symmetry-protected topological phase~\cite{PhysRevB.80.155131,PhysRevB.81.064439,PhysRevB.83.035107,PhysRevB.87.155114}.
+In this work, we employ the stochastic series expansion (SSE) quantum Monte Carlo (QMC)~\cite{10.1063/1.3518900,Sandvik1991,Syljuasen2002,PhysRevB.56.11678} and density matrix renormalization group (DMRG)~\cite{PhysRevLett.69.2863,PhysRevB.48.10345,RevModPhys.77.259,Schollwoeck:2010uqf,Ostlund1995,XWang1997} methods to study the ground-state phase diagram of the $S=1/2$ Heisenberg model on the SHO lattice.
+To enrich the phase diagram and enhance its topological equivalence to the square lattice, we introduce the selected third-nearest-neighbor interaction $J_3$ along the $x$ direction.
+Notably, among the discovered phases—which include N\'eel, dimerized, and hexagon phases—we identify a Haldane-like phase~\cite{PhysRevLett.59.799,PhysRevLett.50.1153}.
+This phase has a unique ground state which does not break any symmetries and exhibits a finite triplet excitation gap.
+Its topological properties can be evidenced by the degeneracy of the ground-state energy levels under open boundary conditions (OBCs) and the twofold degeneracy of the entanglement spectrum.
+This phase is distinct and cannot be continuously connected to trivial phase in the presence of certain symmetries, making it a symmetry-protected topological (SPT) phase~\cite{PhysRevB.80.155131,PhysRevB.81.064439,PhysRevB.83.035107,PhysRevB.87.155114}.
 Similar phases have been observed in $S=1/2$ two-leg ladder systems~\cite{PhysRevB.73.214427,PhysRevB.86.195122,PhysRevLett.93.177004}.
-To obtain accurate phase boundaries and critical behaviors between different phases, We also use comprehensive finite-size scaling techniques~\cite{PhysRevE.88.061301,PhysRevB.85.014414} to verify the universality class.
+Furthermore, to establish connections with potential experimental material synthesis, we also investigate the phase diagram of this SPT phase with respect to other possible interactions.
+To obtain accurate phase boundaries and critical behaviors between different phases, we employ comprehensive finite-size scaling techniques~\cite{PhysRevE.88.061301,PhysRevB.85.014414} to verify the universality class.